 Even in if you don’t like cities it’s worth at least 1-2 days of your time.

-On a 2 week Japan itinerary I would suggest to spend 3 nights of that in Tokyo as there is so much to do and would be (most likely) your entry point into Japan.
+On a 2 week Japan itinerary, I would suggest spending 3 nights of that in Tokyo as there is so much to do and would be (most likely) your entry point into Japan.

 You can see the busy areas of Shinjuku and Shibuya, the gaming otaku (geek) Akihabara district, but Tokyo is not just about the massive modern shopping districts.